 Any infraction of these standards, intentional or unintentional, is taken very seriously.
-Consequences may include completing an additional assignment, receiving a zero grade for the assignments, and in some cases, failing the class.
-This may also impact a student's ability to participate in commencement or be able to graduate.
-Infractions of the academic integrity standard, intentional or unintentional, are presented at the Student Qualifying Evaluations.
+Consequences may include completing an additional assignment, receiving a zero grade for the assignment(s), and in some cases, failing the class.
+Infractions may also impact a student's ability to participate in commencement.
+Infractions of the academic integrity policy may be grounds for dismissal at any point in a student's enrollment, up to the time of graduation.
+All infractions of the academic integrity policy, intentional or unintentional, are reported to the Dean of the School in which the student is enrolled and presented at the Student Qualifying Evaluations for the School of Counseling.

-Students enrolled in distance education courses are prohibited from sharing passwords and required to take precautions against others obtaining access to their university computer accounts.
-Academic dishonesty is grounds for dismissal.
-Disposition of cases involving alleged academic dishonesty is the initial responsibility of the instructor involved.
+Disposition of cases involving alleged academic dishonesty is the initial responsibility of the faculty member involved.

 During Student Qualifying Evaluations, instances of academic dishonesty will be discussed by the faculty.
-Appeal of the decision by the Richmont instructor to impose sanction may be made to the Academic Affairs Committee.
+Students may appeal the decision of the faculty member to the Academic Affairs Committee.
 If this resolution is unsatisfactory to one of the parties involved, further appeal may be made to the President.